arnoldle/phplist-plugin-submitByMailPlugin/README.md

 Plugins are given access to submitted messages at the time submitted messages are saved and when such messages are queued.

-Although I had given up this project earlier, I am again working on it, and have thus far have completed the user interface for configuring lists for email message submission.

 A Late Update

 May 10, 2015